Roxanne470/AI-portraits/README.md

 ### Step 3: Execute the generative AI scripts

-Now, go to the `app` folder (`cd app`) and run the demo.pyfile.
+Now, go to the `app` folder (`cd app`) and run the `demo.py` file.

 `python3 demo.py`

 It will download the model weights file `u2net.tgz` and load the weights into a U-squared network architecture initialized from `model.py`.
-The script will take any new jpeg images from the `test_photosfolder` and generate a portrait (using the U-squared network) for each test image.
-The generated portraits will be saved into the `test_resultsfolder`.
+The script will take any new jpeg images from the `test_photos` folder and generate a portrait (using the U-squared network) for each test image.
+The generated portraits will be saved into the `test_results` folder.